Our Policy On Marriage

 - Your wedding date may be no less than 4 months away from the time of your request to the presiding pastor.
 Special exceptions may be made (i.e., military service).

-- You and your fiance will be required to meet with a pastor to be referred to Cross Connections for pre-marital counseling.
+- You and your fiance will be required to meet with the presiding pastor for 2 sessions and 5 premarital sessions with a mentor couple from our church.
 Each session will last approximately one hour.

 - We will require each couple to sign a pre-marital purity covenant.
-(See attached)
+See Here

 - If you and your fiance are of the same gender, our pastors will not marry you.